andrewmkano/multi-insert/README.md

 # Multi-Insert Example
-An example used to practice multi-inserts with the go sql library
+An example used to practice multi-inserts using pop.